-10 Tablespoons (2/3 cup) unsalted butter, softened
+10 tablespoons (2/3 cup) of unsalted butter, softened

-3/4 cup brown sugar
+3/4 cup of brown sugar

-2/3 cup molasses
+2/3 cup of molasses

 1 large egg

-1 teaspoon pure vanilla extract
+1 teaspoon of pure vanilla extract

-3 and 1/2 cups all-purpose flour
+3 and 1/2 cups of all-purpose flour

-1 teaspoon baking soda
+1 teaspoon of baking soda

-1/2 teaspoon salt
+1/2 teaspoon of salt

-1 Tablespoon ground ginger
+1 tablespoon of ground ginger

-1 Tablespoon ground cinnamon
+1 tablespoon of ground cinnamon

-1/2 teaspoon ground allspice
+1/2 teaspoon of ground allspice

-1/2 teaspoon ground cloves
+1/2 teaspoon of ground cloves

-Divide the dough in half and place each onto a large piece of plastic wrap.
-Wrap each piece of dough tightly and chill in the fridge for at least 1 hour (dough can chill in the fridge for up to 3 days).
-I usually chill mine overnight. *The cookie dough chills faster when there is less volume.
-And it’s easier to work with smaller portions.
+Divide the dough in half and place each half onto a large piece of plastic wrap.
+Wrap each piece of dough tightly and chill in the fridge for at least 1 hour (your dough can chill in the fridge for up to 3 days).
+I usually chill mine overnight. *Dividing the dough into two portions allows it to chill faster.

-Preheat oven to 350°F (177°C).
+Preheat the oven to 350°F (177°C).
 Line large baking sheets with parchment paper, or a silicone baking mat.

 Remove 1 wrapped cookie dough ball from the fridge.
 Flour a work surface, as well as your hands and the rolling pin- this dough can be quite sticky.
 Roll out the dough until it's about 1/4-inch thick.
 Cut it into shapes.
 Place the shapes 1 inch apart on your prepared baking sheets.
 Re-roll your dough scraps until all the dough is used.